DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-managing-school-and-mentor-send-capabilities.md

 #### Special educational needs and disabilities (SEND) training

-Currently, the SEND training options are based on [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/) school SEND provision data.
+We based the SEND training options on [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/) school SEND provision data.

 In future, we will update the list to include the types of SEND training teachers can do.